Skip to main content

 NAME K8S-VERSION K8S-CLUSTER REGION ZONE READY IDLE STANDBY

-- Create the namespace used in this example.
+1. We first create the namespace that will be used in this example.

 envsubst < "examples/sample-group-scheduling/nginx-group-demo-ns.yaml" > "./nginx-group-demo-ns.yaml"